 This may be one reason why growth in the eurozone came to pretty much of a standstill.
 Overall, the area grew at just 0.2% in the second half of 2011 – and that is an average of reasonable growth in Germany and a few others, balanced against large contractions in many others.
 Similarly, the statistic disguised the fact that while governments continued to expand, the private sector across the eurozone, the thing that creates wealth for those governments to spend, was actually shrinking.

 With alarms being raised by the UK, the US and the IMF, a meeting of finance ministers and central bankers in Washington DC called for urgent action, but no specific policies were proposed.
-Eurozone and EU ministers continued to try to create some more credible stability mechanism and (with rumours of imminent failures abounding) to pump more capital into eurozone banks.
+Eurozone and EU ministers continued to try to create some more credible stability mechanism and (with rumors of imminent failures abounding) to pump more capital into eurozone banks.
 Though there was little in the way of specific policies, a large bailout given to the Franco-Belgian bank Dexia reassured the markets that ministers were serious about not letting eurozone banks fail.

 Crisis talks continued almost constantly.
 Again, the fear of a new Greek default triggered a further €8bn of loans.
 But the news was not all good.
 Many European banks had invested in Greek debt – indeed, under the Basle banking regulations, sovereign debt was classed as a ‘safe’ asset and banks were encouraged to hold it: as a eurozone nation, which the eurozone would presumably stand behind, Greek debt might have seemed safe enough.
 But in fact, facing the prospect of a default on their loans, it turned out that many banks had accepted a 50% loss instead.
 Greek banks, meanwhile, faced increasing pressure on their revenues as thousands of Greeks started to open accounts in Germany and other countries, putting their euro savings into these more secure places.

 Not even France escaped the market pressure.
-In January 2012, With out-of-balance public finances, large debts and the prospect of a socialist government coming to power, and no sign of a coherent plan to save the euro, Standard & Poor’s downgraded France (along with half the other eurozone counries).
+In January 2012, With out-of-balance public finances, large debts and the prospect of a socialist government coming to power, and no sign of a coherent plan to save the euro, Standard & Poor’s downgraded France (along with half the other eurozone countries).
 It even downgraded the eurozone bailout fund, the European Financial Stability Facility.

 Greece had to continue negotiating with its creditors, hoping they would take a haircut on their loans, in order to reduce its indebtedness and qualify the next tranche of the eurozone loan.
-The European Commission, the European Central Bank and the IMF continued to put pressure on Greece to honour its agreements to cut costs, but the prospect of yet more ‘austerity’ triggered yet more protests in Greece.
+The European Commission, the European Central Bank and the IMF continued to put pressure on Greece to honor its agreements to cut costs, but the prospect of yet more ‘austerity’ triggered yet more protests in Greece.
 Once again, the international lenders indicated that even then, they did not believe the country’s national accounts, demanding €325m further cuts and causing further political turmoil in Greece.